 2 cups jarred roasted peppers in brine

 12 ounces goat’s milk feta, or feta of choice

-4 ounces slivered almonds toasted, or marcona almonds
+4 ounces slivered almonds toasted, or Marcona almonds

 1/2 cup fresh flat-leaf parsley, minced

 Broil the peppers in an oven at 375°F till they are charred in spots and the skin has loosened.
 Put the charred peppers into a dish and seal for 10 minutes or till cooled.
 Peel off the skins and carefully remove the seeds, saving as much of the roasted juices as possible.
-Try to keep the peppers separated by color, this is so you can present a beautiful platter later.
+Try to keep the peppers separated by colour, this is so you can present a beautiful platter later.
 Cut the peeled peppers into small strips.
 Add the rest of the ingredients and toss well.
-Allow to marinate in the fridge for at least 2 hours, though overnight is preferred.
+Allow marinating in the fridge for at least 2 hours, though overnight is preferred.

 Alternatively use jarred peppers, drained well.

 Layer the marinated peppers on a flat plate In a decorative pattern.
 Crumble feta over the peppers, next add the chopped parsley leaves and almonds.
 Drizzle with your best olive oil.
 Serve with the toasted bread of your choice, in this case, the delicious Hyderabadi sheermal.